-It comes as no surprise to me and yes I see the irony that this post is being written at 2.21am in the morning as I have always suffered with insomnia, but my sleeping pattern or ability to sleep got much worse when I became a mum and my insomnia became “mumsomnia”.
+It comes as no surprise to me and yes I see the irony that this post is being written at 2.21am in the morning as I have always suffered from insomnia, but my sleeping pattern or ability to sleep got much worse when I became a mum and my insomnia became “mumsomnia”.

 It started pretty much from the moment we brought Maxi home.
-I had been told to sleep when the baby sleeps, but I couldnt.
-For the first couple of weeks I was wired.
+I had been told to sleep when the baby sleeps, but I couldn’t.
+For the first couple of weeks, I was wired.
 I survived on very little sleep and my house was pristine, I would be up ironing at 4 in the morning and I thought I was OK.
 From that point forward things got worse.
 Maxi wasn’t the best sleeper, he cried, a lot, all the time, night and day.
 Even when I managed to get to sleep the slightest sound from him had me wide awake and then it took hours to get back to sleep.

 Then the crazy set in!
 I would stay awake, sure that the moment I fell asleep he would have me awake and that it was easier to just stay awake, yes, stay awake!

 In the end, I sought professional help.
 It didn’t solve my insomnia, but it did give me tools to help me cope.

 Disclosure: AD| If you make a purchase after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!
 I only recommend things that I totally believe in and I have not been paid to promote these items!

 Make your bedroom comfortable

 I need dark, pitch-blackness preferably.
 So we have blackout blinds and we remove as much light from the room as possible.
 For me, this means taping over things that glow.
 Not having an alarm with light-up numbers or a clock that ticks and also shut doors.
 I wish I could cope with an eye mask, but it just bugs me!